RealDeop/NPST/README.md

 NPST
-NSPT (Numeral Script Processing Tool) he code is a Python script designed to process a script stored in a file named "script.txt".
+NSPT (Numeral Script Processing Tool) the code is a Python script designed to process a script stored in a file named "script.txt".
 The script allows for the numerical replacement of specific numbers within the script and supports a repetition feature for certain lines indicated by a special syntax.

 Script Representation: The script is represented as text within "script.txt".
 Each line in this script is processed individually.